History of the English penny (c. 600 – 1066): The silver boom of c. 675 – c. 750: the sceattas

+Silver sceat of Aldfrith of Northumbria, 685-704.

 There remains much uncertainty about the organisation behind the sceattas and exactly what authorities lay behind minting.
 Some issues are so large that only major rulers could have been behind them, whilst others are so small that they could well have been the work of an individual moneyer working independently.
 Others display prominent and sophisticated religious motifs, suggesting that they may have been produced by monasteries or bishops.
 An exception to the general obscurity of the sceattas comes in Northumbria, where from a very early date the king and (arch)bishop of York played a strong role in coinage production: King Aldfrith was the first English king named on silver coinage anywhere, and his successors retained a relatively tight hold on coinage after production resumed under Eadberht.

+O: Facing bust with beard and cross on either side.